 - give us four weeks written notice

 - ensure your home is clean, tidy and fit to rent to somebody else

 - pay any outstanding rent or other charges

 Your tenancy must end on a Sunday.

 During the four week notice period, you must allow the Councils access to the property to carry out an inspection.
 We will confirm a date and time with you.

-If you do not wish to use the e-form above, you may download a copy of the form in either Microsoft Word or PDF format and return this to us by email or by post (postal address details are within the form):
+If you do not wish to use the e-form above, you may download a copy of the form in either Microsoft Word or PDF format and return this to us by post.

 Ending a tenancy due to death of tenant

-If you are the Executor of a sole tenant who has died, you must give at least two weeks' notice to end the tenancy, using the forms above.
+If you are the executor of a sole tenant who has died, you must give at least two weeks' notice to end the tenancy, via a termination of tenancy form.

 Leaving the property